-In fiscal year 2021, the Audit Committee was composed of: Malcolm Cockwell; Bruce Robertson (Appointed Chair in May 2018); Heather Fitzpatrick; Karen Oldfield and Reid Carter (Resigned on May 6, 2021).
+In fiscal year 2022, the Audit Committee was composed of: Bruce Robertson (Appointed Chair in May 2018); Malcolm Cockwell; Heather Fitzpatrick; and Karen Oldfield.
 Each member of the committee is considered "independent" and "financially literate" as such terms are defined in NI 52-110.